Which is best: Dyed vs Ceramic vs Metallic?

 You may have heard about the different types of tint.
 Today we get to the bottom of “Which Tint is best”.
-There are three main types are: Dyed Tint (many shops call this Standard tint), Metallic Tint, and Ceramic Tint.
+There are three popular types of tint: Dyed Tint (aka Standard), Metallic Tint, and Ceramic Tint.
 Understanding the differences between these popular options can make a significant difference in your vehicle’s comfort, style, and protection.
 Each type has its own unique features, performance levels, and cost implications, so understanding these differences can help you make the best decision for your needs.

 Feature | Dyed | Ceramic | Metallic |